Reflinders/Relib/README.md

 This section goes over the main `Relib` service and object, created through `Relib.new()`.
 This will also go over how to make your own relib template.

 ## Relib Type
 `Relib.new` returns the main relib item necessary for creating the ui and all of its components.
 Argument one is the name and argument two is the parent gui.
-The new `relib` is made from the template (`Template.new`) given in arg 3, which defaults to the standard template.
+Argument 3 is a table of settings.
+The new `relib` is made from the template (`Template.new`) given in arg 4, which defaults to the standard template.
 Once a new template is made, it will expand on it, adding several signals and properties: signals `Created` and `Destroyed`, tables `Pages` and `Settings`, and properties `Type` and `Name`.
 Once the object is expanded, the `:RelibInit()` method (inherited from the template item) is fired.
 Additionally, it should be noted that the `Destroy` method should not be used on a `Relib` object; instead, call the object (shown in figure 1.2):

 ```lua
 -- Figure 1.1